-297

-300

-303

-306

-309

-312

-315

-318

-321

-Stochasticity : Because we use an agent-based model, most processes are inherently stochastic.
+Stochasticity : Because we use an individual-based model, most processes are inherently stochastic.
 Survival is, for instance, the realization of a Bernouilli random draw.
 Mating systems are also an important source of stochasticity.
 First, individuals are sampled randomly to constitute mating groups.
 Then, when they do not express competitiveness, individuals randomly encounter each other within each mating group.
-Mate choice itself is a highly stochastic process: it results from mutual acceptance of both partners, through their respective mating preference which is a probabilistic function, so to include an error of assessment of the mating partner quality.
+Mate choice itself is a highly stochastic process: it results from mutual acceptance of both partners, through their respective mating preference which is a probabilistic function (in most cases), so to include an error of assessment of the mating partner quality.
 Lastly, the transmission of genetic information is also subject to stochasticity because we represent chromosome segregation and recombination during the meiosis and we also account for mutation risk.

 Observation : The model can either be run in graphical user interface mode or script mode.
 In the former, the user can select if all time steps or only a subset should be memorized.
 In the memorized time steps, all objects (and therefore all individuals and their genomes) are observable.
 A wide panel of data extractors and visualizers is then available to analyze and illustrate the simulations.
 In script mode, only population-level variables are recorded over time.

-For each simulation, we recorded different type of variables to characterize mechanisms of evolution: At the population level, trait evolution is monitored by measuring the average trait values in the population and its standard deviations, and the evolution rate of traits in Haldanes (Hendry and Kinnison 1999, Appendix A3); genetic architecture evolution is assessed by recording the distribution of allelic values at each locus on average in the population, which gives a statistical view of the genome at the population level.
+For each simulation, we record different type of variables to characterize mechanisms of evolution: at the population level, trait evolution is monitored by measuring the average trait values in the population and its standard deviations, and the evolution rate of traits in Haldanes (Hendry and Kinnison 2001, Appendix A3); genetic architecture evolution is assessed by recording the distribution of allelic values at each locus on average in the population, which gives a statistical view of the genome at the population level.
 From this data we calculate two indicators to characterize genetic architecture:

-The degree of polygeny of the populational genome for a trait, that is the number of loci carrying alleles with an average value for a trait higher than would be expected if all loci contributed equally.
-The genetic value per loci is the average of the allelic values at this loci in the population at the current time step.
-This approach of polygeny measures the number of genes coding strongly for a trait relatively to the present distribution of

-324

-327

-330

-333

-336

-339

-genetic values in the population.
+The inter-loci relative standard deviation (RSD) in genetic value indicates if all genes contribute equally of very differently to the total genetic value of traits.
+The inter-loci RSD is calculated as the standard deviation of genetic values between loci pondered by their mean value to look at the relative effects of mutations present in the population.

+363

+366

+369

+372

+375

+378

+381

+384

-The degree of pleiotropy of the populational genome for two traits indicates if genes have, in average, similar effects for both traits or if, on the contrary, genes have in average different effects for each of the traits.
+The allelic correlation of the populational genome (mean genome in the population) for two traits indicates if genes have, in average, similar effects for both traits or if, on the contrary, genes have in average different effects for each of the traits.
 It is calculated from the sum of the squared difference between the mean allelic values for the two traits at every locus (Appendix A2).
-To obtain a pleiotropy index from this difference, it is necessary to be able to locate the value of this difference from the random values it could take (if the loci independently coded for both traits).
-For this purpose, a bootstrap is made.
-The pleiotropy index corresponds to the rank of the sum of the squared difference in the distribution of the sum of the squared
+To assess whether this allelic correlation deviates from random expectation, we used a bootstrap approach.
+We calculated an index corresponding to the rank of the sum of the squared difference in the distribution of the sum of the squared

 differences calculated by bootstrap.
 The bootstrap is performed n ∗ (n − 1) times, with n

 the loci number.
 A ranking close to 0 means that the sum of differences in the average genetic values at each locus for the two traits is lower than expected by chance.
 A ranking close to the maximum index value means that the sum of differences in the average genetic values at each locus for the two traits is higher than expected by chance.